CMPS-6100/lab-09-template/lab-10.md

   - What is the IPv4 address of `eth0`?
   - What is the IPv6 address of eth0?

   **Enter your answers in answers.md**

 # Coding

 ## Warmup

 The simple client/server program from the textbook has been provided for you.
+We have refactored it to abstract away the details of the socket connections into their own functions.
+Otherwise, the code is the same as what is provided in our textbook.

 Study it and answer the following questions.

 5. In `server.c` what do each of the following calls do?